-This section is presenting some of the aviation industry debated elements and the successfully undertaken steps by entities participating in forums like the (IATA) Engineering and Maintenance Group / Technical Operations Working Group (EMG/TOWG), Maintenance Programs Industry Group (MPIG), and SAE International.
-Significant follow-up steps are needed and expected from the industry to improve and implement the AHM approach promoted by the forums mentioned above.
+This section is presenting some of the aviation industry debated elements and the successfully undertaken steps by entities participating in forums like the (IATA) Technical Operations Working Group (TOWG) / ex - Engineering and Maintenance Group (EMG), Maintenance Programs Industry Group (MPIG), and SAE International.
+Significant followup steps are needed and expected from the industry to improve and implement the AHM approach promoted by the forums mentioned above.